 Health and Wellness

-The spiraling costs of Alaska’s health care system are failing patients, led us into a recession, and continue to stand in the way of economic growth in Alaska.
+Healthcare costs are also standing in the way of economic growth.
 Too many small companies are unable to expand their businesses.
-Employers are seeing labor costs swell, while wages remain stagnant.
-Alaskans simply pay too much and get too little from our health care system.
+Employers are seeing labor costs explode, while wages remain stagnant.
+America’s healthcare dollars should be going to patient care, not Big Pharma and special interests.

-We must make certain that women have full, unlimited access to reproductive health services, and I will ensure that contraception is available to all and covered by insurance.
+We must insure that women have full, unlimited access to reproductive health services.
+I strongly support a woman’s right to choose and will fight to make sure that contraception is available to all and covered by insurance.